Senior Women Academic Administrators of Canada is pleased to the launch of the SWAAC Equity Framework.

-Recognizing the long-term persistence of significant under representation, Senior Women Academic Administrators of Canada is committed to supporting the advancement of women, and those that identify as women, in post-secondary institutions in Canada.
-While at some levels of administration progress can be seen in terms of the advancement of women and underrepresented groups, at the most senior levels, very little change has materialized over the last two decades.
+Recognizing the long-term persistence of significant under representation, Senior Women Academic Administrators of Canada is committed to supporting the advancement of women, and those who identify as women, in post-secondary institutions in Canada.
+While progress can be seen in terms of the advancement of women and underrepresented groups, at the most senior levels, very little change has materialized over the last two decades.
 Meaningful progress is dependent upon institutions making explicit and purposeful commitments to support diversity, address intersectionality, and develop the support of allies.

 Intersectionality is a way of conceptualizing identity and its relationship to power.
 It is when individuals are disadvantaged or privileged by multiple identity markers (e.g., Indigeneity, race, disability, age, class, gender, identity, sexual orientation, religion, etc.).

 SWAAC EQUITY FRAMEWORK

 The SWAAC Equity Framework aims to support the advancement of women and address intersectionality through three goals:

 Attract and advance female leaders into senior academic and administrative post-secondary positions;

 Attract and advance female leaders particularly into the senior executive roles of Vice-President or President (or equivalent);

 Support the engagement of women leaders in SWAAC as a way of developing networks, connecting with mentors, and experiencing leadership professional development.